Arguments and Positions

 Within sector coupling (use of renewable electricity in other sectors), also the use of CO2 as a carbon source is moving into focus.
 The hydrogen needed for this use of CO2 could be obtained through electrolysis with renewable electricity.

-CO2 and renewable raw materials are major components for a circular economy.
+CO2 and renewable raw materials can have a major role for a circular economy.
 The chemical industry can use them as carbon sources and thus contribute to closing the carbon loop.

 Unimpaired access to raw materials is needed